Castlevania: Harmony of Dissonance: Reception

 Metacritic assigned it a score of 87 of 100 while GameRankings gave it an 84%.

-Japanese gaming magazine Famitsu gave the game a 31 out of 40.
+Four writers for the Japanese gaming magazine Famitsu reviewed the game.
+Two reviewers commented on it being on a handheld system, with one saying they were continiously impressed in the graphics and sound quality for a Game Boy Advance game, while another said that it was a legitimate follow-up for the Castlevania series.
+One reviewer said that while it wasn't particularly groundbreaking, it remained accessible and found it easy to be drawn into the game.
 At the time of its release, Harmony of Dissonance received positive reviews from English-language critics.
 GameSpot commended it as "not just a fine Castlevania game—it's also one of the better Game Boy Advance games to come around in a while".
 GameSpy stated: "Despite its unevenness, Castlevania: Harmony of Dissonance is a quality adventure that represents the best attempt yet made at miniaturizing the brilliance of Symphony of the Night."
 While worrying about the loss of originality of the franchise and noting that "Harmony of Dissonance almost obsessively copies Symphony of the Night", GamePro called it "a fun action game and a fine Castlevania game in its own right."
 The improved graphics of Harmony of Dissonance, especially the backgrounds, 3D effects, and multi-jointed bosses, received praise from reviewers, who called them "plentiful and visually stunning", and "top-notch".
 It was a runner-up for GameSpots 2002 "Best Graphics on Game Boy Advance" award.
 During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Harmony of Dissonance for "Handheld Game of the Year", which was ultimately awarded to Metroid Fusion.